Connecticut Court Records

 A divorce decree is a legal document or order that dissolves a marriage in Connecticut.
 From the date of issuance, the court effectively terminates the marriage contract.
 The divorce decree implies that the parties revert to their original social and legal status before the solemnization.
 Furthermore, both parties may remarry legally.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents typically encompass marriage and divorce records.
+Both types of records contain information considered very personal to the parties involved, and it is recommended that those parties maintain these records carefully to make future changes.
+The personal nature of these records makes them considerably more challenging to find and obtain than other public records.
+In many cases, these records are unavailable through government sources or third-party public record websites.

 What is an Annulment in Connecticut?